ElektraInitiative/libelektra/doc/tutorials/crypto.md

 ## Configuration File Signatures

 `fcrypt` also offers the option to sign and verify configuration files, thus protecting the integrity of the configuration values.
-If `sign/key` is specified in the backend configuration, `fcrypt` will forward the key ID to be used for signing the configuration file.
+If `sign/key` is specified in the backend configuration, `fcrypt` will forward the key ID for signing the configuration file.

 An example backend configuration is given as follows:

 	sudo kdb mount test.ini user/test fcrypt "sign/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D" ini

 As a result the file `test.ini` will be signed using GPG.
 `fcrypt` will call the `gpg2` or `gpg` binary as follows: